uc-cdis/fence/docs/google_architecture.md

 This method also requires Fence to have access to that user's Google project.
 Fence is then able to monitor the project for any anomalies that may unintentionally provide data access to entities who should not have access.

-In order to register a Service Account, *all* users in the Google Project must have already gone through Google Account Linking (as desribed above).
+In order to register a Service Account, *all* users in the Google Project must have already gone through Google Account Linking (as described above).
 After that, any user on the project can attempt to register a service account with fence.

 ---